JheffersonMarques/MorePeripheralsDocs/docs/peripherals/player-interface.md

 **Parameters**

-1. slot: number - The slot for the edible item item
+1. slot: number - The slot for the edible item

 **Returns**